Luis Arraez Player Props: Marlins vs. Reds

 Reds Pitching Rankings

-- The Reds have a 4.85 team ERA that ranks 26th among all league pitching staffs.
+- The Reds' 4.83 team ERA ranks 26th across all MLB pitching staffs.

-- Reds pitchers combine to surrender 160 total home runs at a clip of 1.4 per game (third-most in the league).
+- The Reds surrender the third-most home runs in baseball (161 total, 1.4 per game).

-- In his last time out on Friday against the Chicago Cubs, the right-hander tossed three innings, giving up four earned runs while surrendering four hits.
+- In his most recent outing on Friday against the Washington Nationals, the right-hander tossed eight innings, giving up three earned runs while surrendering five hits.

-- In 19 games this season, the 29-year-old has amassed an ERA of 6.98, with 7.3 strikeouts per nine innings.
-Opponents are hitting .305 against him.
+- In 21 games this season, the 25-year-old has put up an ERA of 5.18, with 6.5 strikeouts per nine innings.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.